-But, a deep respect for the area’s verdant landscape wasn’t always the case.
-Between 1800-1900, human impact raped the hillsides to feed the economies of growing industries like logging, leather tanning and mining.
+But, deep respect for the area’s verdant landscape wasn’t always the case.
+Between 1800-1900, human impact raped the hillsides to feed the economies of growing industries like logging, leather tanning, and mining.
 A unique bluestone was quarried for the construction of NYC sidewalks.

 It takes a keen eye but you can find forgotten piles of bark gathering moss not far from the escarpment slide atop Doubletop.
 And, if you’re good at tree spotting there are first growth giants still growing, saved from being barked, farmed or burned.

 It’s not a high peak but I learned a lot about quarries and tanneries hiking the Tanbark Trail in the town of Phoenicia.
 The 2.3-mile route, steep but manageable, comes with interpretive signage and nice views.
 While the nearby new Maurice Hinchey Catskill Interpretive Center offers a series of oral accounts, artifacts, journals, and books to enrich your connection with the Catskills.

 Historians at the facility like to talk of beamed houses, barns, and grist mills that gave way to thriving hamlets like Tannersville, Prattsville, Shandaken, and Claryville.

 Maps tell of a newly-minted railroad industry that spurred the building of great Mountain Houses allowing Manhattanites an escape from a concrete jungle.
 Those hotels burned to the ground eons ago, but, today, thanks to the popularity of Governor Cuomo’s tourism campaigns, there’s a reawakening of the same aesthetic inspiration.